inkarkat/vim-IndentConsistencyCop/README.md

     let g:indentconsistencycop_highlighting = 'sglmf:3'

+You can offer alternative method(s) of highlighting incorrect lines; the default adds lines to the quickfix list:

+    let g:IndentConsistencyCop_AltHighlighting =
+    \   {'methods': 'Q', 'menu': 'Add wrong indents to &quickfix...'}

+The configuration is a Dict with a "methods" entry (cp. g:indentconsistencycop\_highlighting) and a "menu" entry.
+If empty, no alternative method will be presented.

 Some comment styles use additional whitespace characters inside the comment block to neatly left-align the comment block, e.g. this is often used in Java and C/C++ programs: